+91 9999466225 info@anujjindal.in

 Just imagine that you cleared the Phase 2 (Mains) exam and enter the interview level.
 Let’s understand different scenarios.

-1. If you and some other students have equal marks in total (Phase 2 examination + interview taken together), the candidate with higher marks in the Phase 2 Examination will be ranked higher and be selected as an officer.
-That is why Phase 2 is said to be the most important phase.
+1. If you and another candidate have equal marks in total (Phase 2 examination + interview taken together), the candidate with higher marks in the Phase 2 exam will be ranked higher and be selected as an officer.

 Now, that we have talked about NABARD Grade A exam pattern, let us proceed to the next section.